Dheepan/Problems/README.md

-This will contain some interestin problems and solutions in python
+This will contain some interesting programming problems.